-- The law allows tenant screening bureaus to report most items for 7 years. - Credit bureaus may report bankruptcies for 10 years.

-• If you find that a credit bureau is reporting old information, you should write to all 3 credit bureaus demanding that they remove the old items from your report.
+- The law allows tenant screening bureaus to report most items for seven years. - Credit bureaus may report bankruptcies for 10 years. - If you find that a credit bureau is reporting old information, you should write to all three credit bureaus demanding them to remove the old items from your report on the basis that they have become obsolete.